Blog

 Tips to Improve Your Elbow Range of Motion

-Posted on February 19th, 2020 by Orthopaedic Specialty Group
+Posted on February 19th, 2020 by ferociousdigital

 Whether you have a fracture or suffer from tennis elbow or arthritis, elbow pain can limit the range of motion of your arm as well as your ability to perform daily activities.
 One component of elbow-injury treatment is physical therapy and range of motion exercises, which can help you move your elbow and build strength.